Martian Monkey

-The Martian Monkey is the name given to the monkey used by Edward Watters, Tom Wilson and Arnold Payne to perpetrate a hoax in Atlanta, Georgia in 1953.
+The Martian Monkey is the name given to the monkey used by Edward Watters, Tom Wilson and Arnold Payne to perpetrate a hoax in Atlanta, Georgia, in 1953.

 The hoax

 In 1953, young Atlanta barbers Edward Watters and Tom Wilson, along with butcher Arnold Payne, took a dead rhesus monkey and removed its tail, applied large doses of hair remover and used green food coloring to make the corpse of the monkey appear abnormal.
 They then used a blow torch to create a burning circle in the pavement.
-On July 8, 1953 Officer Sherley Brown came across the scene by accident and was told by the hoaxers that they had seen many creatures just like it.
+On July 8, 1953, Officer Sherley Brown came across the scene by accident and was told by the hoaxers that they had seen many creatures just like it.
 They claimed that they had hit the dead one with their truck and the other creatures had left in their flying saucer, which is what caused the scorch marks.

 The prank was played at the height of UFO hysteria in the United States.
 As a result, the Atlanta Police Department received constant phone calls after news of the story broke, with multiple residents adamant they had seen the flying saucer that the pranksters described.
 The situation was propelled further when a veterinarian agreed that the animal was not from Earth.
 The United States Air Force was also called in to investigate.

 Hoax revealed

-The hoax was discovered hours after the event by Dr. Herman Jones and Emory University anatomy professor Dr. Marion Hines.
+The hoax was discovered hours after the event by Herman Jones and Emory University anatomy professor Marion Hines.
 They found that the anatomy of the creature was identical to that of a monkey and Hines is quoted as saying "If it came from Mars, they have monkeys on Mars."

 Wilson, Payne and Watters eventually admitted to the hoax.
 Watters was made to pay a $40 fine "for obstructing a highway."